emsec/hal-netlist-statistics/README.md

 ## Building the Plugin with an installed version of HAL

 You can also use a precompiled version of HAL to build the plugin.
-Here you just need to clone the plugin and have the current version of HAL installed on your system.
+Here you need to clone the plugin and have the current version of HAL installed on your system.
 On Ubuntu you can for example use our [ppa:sebastian-wallat/hal](ppa:sebastian-wallat/hal).

 ```
 git clone https://github.com/emsec/hal-netlist-statistics.git